Article I. NAME.

 (1) The officers of the Association shall be a Chair, a Vice-Chair, an Immediate Past-Chair, a Secretary, and a Treasurer.
 The Vice-Chair shall be elected annually, with the individual elected serving for three years, with successive one year terms as Vice-Chair, Chair, and Immediate Past-Chair.
 The Secretary and Treasurer shall be elected on alternate years and serve for two years.
 The terms of office shall begin at the close of the annual meetings at which the officers are elected.

-(2) The Chair must be a member of the Association for Library Collections and Technical Services Division (ALCTS) of the American Library Association (ALA).
+(2) The Chair must be a member of CORE.
 PTPL shall pay the Chair’s ALA/ALCTS membership fees for the year of service.
-In the event the Chair’s ALA/ALCTS membership is paid by the individual’s employing agency, PTPL will instead offer to pay the Chair’s individual registration for the ALA annual conference, as the budget permits.
-This benefit for the PTPL Chair shall apply only to ALA/ALCTS membership fees for one year or one ALA conference registration, as the budget permits.
+In the event the Chair’s ALA/CORE membership is paid by the individual’s employing agency, PTPL will instead offer to pay the Chair’s individual registration for the ALA annual conference, as the budget permits.
+This benefit for the PTPL Chair shall apply only to ALA/CORE membership fees for one year or one ALA conference registration, as the budget permits.
 The Treasurer’s annual report will record the decision.

 (3) The duties of the officers shall be those prescribed by these bylaws and such other duties as are usually attached to their office.
 The Chair prepares the agendas, and leads meetings of the membership, the Executive Committee and the Advisory Board.
 [Upon the resignation, removal or incapacitation of the Chair, the Vice Chair shall assume the duties of the Chair].
 The Immediate Past Chair presents the "historical moment" at the annual meeting and shall chair the Nominating Committee.
-The Secretary shall record the proceedings of the Executive Committee, the Advisory Board, and the annual meetings and report on the annual meetings to the Association for Library Collections and Technical Services Division of the American Library Association in accordance with its bylaws.
-She or he shall send a summary of the proceedings to the professional journals usually carrying news of regional library association meetings.
-The Treasurer will maintain the checking account, receive and deposit dues and other payments, pay bills, and present a fiscal report for the period November 1 through October 31 at the annual membership meeting.
+The Secretary shall record the proceedings of the Executive Committee, the Advisory Board, and the annual meetings and post a summary report of the annual meetings to the website.
+The Treasurer presents a report at each monthly meeting and will maintain the checking account, receive and deposit dues and other payments, pay bills, and present a fiscal report for the period November 1 through October 31 at the annual membership meeting.
+It is the responsibility of the Treasurer and Chair to maintain access to the checking account and the Treasurer and one other Council member to maintain access to the PayPal account.

 Article VI.
 MEETINGS.